shiryel/arch_beowulf_cluster_script/README.md

 Feel free to help the repository.

 ## LICENSE
-Text Analytic is copyright (c) Vinicius Molina 2018, and released under the GNU GENERAL PUBLIC LICENSE Version 3.
+arch-beowulf-cluster-script is copyright (c) Vinicius Molina 2018, and released under the GNU GENERAL PUBLIC LICENSE Version 3.
 See the LICENCE file in this repository for detailed information.